syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 * You have created EC2 credentials for your OpenStack user to be able to use the [Object Storage](../../04.Reference/05.object-storage/docs.en.md).
 * You have installed [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) or alternatively installed [s3cmd](http://s3tools.org/s3cmd)

-We suggest you use boto3 to reproduce all testcases shown in this tutorial as s3cmd is not capable of setting ACLs on object upload and may change bucket ACLs unexpectedly.
+We suggest you use boto3 to reproduce all testcases shown in this tutorial as our experiments show, s3cmd is not capable of isolating buckets.

+To verify if the ACLs are in place we may use s3cmd.

 ### Prepare environment

-The access and secret key from our OpenStack user will be needed to properly configure boto3/s3cmd.
+The access and secret key from our OpenStack user will be needed to properly configure boto3.

 We can configure boto3 to our needs using following snippet: